pawelkn/gpw-tweets/README.md

 Optional command line options:

 * *--weekly* - use a week interval
-* *--dry-run* - do not post anything on twitter, just dummy application run
+* *--dry-run* - do not post anything on X, just dummy application run
 * *--no-date-check* - do not verify securities last quotation date

 ## Docker